 Otherwise, the pathloss reference signal is unknown.

-The above delay requirement (Tdelay_PUCCH SCell) shall apply provided that:
+The above delay requirement shall apply provided that:

 - The RA on PUCCH SCell is not interrupted by the RA on PCell otherwise additional delay to activate the SCell is expected; and

-- No SRS carrier based switching occurs during the SCell activation procedure otherwise the PUCCH SCell activation delay (Tdelay_PUCCH_SCell) can be extended.
+- No SRS carrier based switching occurs during the SCell activation procedure otherwise the PUCCH SCell activation delay can be extended.
 The starting point and the end-point of an interruption window on PCell or any activated SCell in MCG for NR standalone mode, or on PSCell or any activated SCell in SCG for EN-DC mode is the same as the interruption in single SCell activation requirement in clause 8.3.2.

 - For unknown PUCCH SCell activation, the requirements only apply when UE supports cross PUCCH group CSI reporting capability [TBD], and UE is configured with CSI reporting via SpCell.
 And the PDCCH order (when applicable) and the activation command for TCI, UL spatial relation, and PL-RS are based on latest valid L1-RSRP reporting via Primary PUCCH group.